1.1 Using cheats, hacks, demos or abusing glitches will not be tolerated.

 2.1 Extremist and Bomb roleplays are only allowed when they do not reference real-life extremism and you have admin permission.

 2.2 Do not Metagame, meaning you can't use OOC-obtained information IC.
+However, you may use a third-party software that Fearless is using as long as it is accompanied with voice transmission in-game.

 2.3 Rape is not allowed, unless you get admin permission for an intricate roleplay (you must also have consent from all players involved and it takes place in a private area).